by Hazel Anna Rogers

 Early in 2020 Grimes released ‘Miss Anthropocene’.
 She was all over the news due to her newly announced pregnancy with Elon Musk.
 I begrudgingly coaxed myself to listen to the album, despite my misgivings over what would happen in my mind once I let her back in.

 Her violent, dark vocals brushed over me like waves.
 I ate each song up greedily, one after the other, then replayed them all once they were finished.
-After months of a diet consisting of Steely Dan, Gipsy Kings, and Neil Young I felt rejuvenated to re-embrace the electric soul I had been neglecting.
+After months of a diet consisting of Steely Dan, Gipsy Kings, and Neil Young I felt rejuvenated to be re-embracing the electric soul I had been neglecting.
 It felt good.

 I delved into Grimes’ life and works much more scientifically during this second round of fanaticism.
 I listened to podcasts and watched YouTube interviews of her from her younger days to today and subsequently discovered a newfound interest in AI that developed from her profound insights into the topic.
 Whereas prior I had been quite the gullible consumer of scaremongering media tactics around AI, I began to read more into the intricacies of AI and what it means for the future of the arts and our lives.
 Grimes seemed to have a childlike excitement about the idea of AI’s involvement in the music industry in particular, a perspective I encountered in her conversation with Sean Carroll on his podcast Mindscape.
 It turns out that Grimes had studied neuroscience at McGill University prior to making music her full-time profession, something I hadn’t known prior, thus explaining her fascination with AI (and her relationship with Musk, I suppose).
 The conversation expands into the realm of AI as a creator, and even more specifically into AGI (Artificial General Intelligence).
 AGI is the aim of much of current AI research, and in basic terms it will be defined as a machine able to perform tasks as a human would, but far quicker and more efficiently.
 AGI, if successful, could potentially eradicate the necessity for human labor, an end goal that would have positive and negative ramifications for the future of mankind.
 Part of what is lacking thus far to finally create AGI is not the scientific, mathematical, or even creative capability of machines, but spontaneity, common sense, and greater perspective in everyday situations.